khulnasoft-lab/design.khulnasoft.com/.gitlab/issue_templates/Figma update.md

 1. [ ] Review and approve assignee’s changes.
    questions can be addressed with comments in Figma.
 Comment in this issue when the content is less specific to the design or requires greater visibility.
 1. [ ] Consider adding a new version to the file's [version history](https://help.figma.com/hc/en-us/articles/360038006754-View-a-file-s-version-history) to indicate the state prior to merging the changes.
+The name of the version and description of the changes are saved in the file history and provide a meaningful reference point.
 1. [ ] Merge the branch or add the changes or additions to the target file.
      1. [ ] Ensure that all styles and components now belong to the target file.